TITHI-KHAN/Ensemble-Learning-and-Tuning-and-Tree-Pruning-and-Hyper-Parameter-Optimization/README.md

 **Random Search**: Random search randomly samples hyperparameter values from predefined ranges.
 It is computationally less expensive than grid search and often provides similar or even better results.

 **Bayesian Optimization**: Bayesian optimization uses probabilistic models to predict the performance of the model for different hyperparameter values and focuses on exploring regions that are likely to yield better results.
+This is for Bayesian Classification.
+This is better for the probabilistic model.

+These three are optimization techniques.
+They pick the parameter randomly and train the DT model.

 The **difference** between Grid Search and Random Search -> In Random Search, we will have to mention the no. of iteration (n_iter).

+Random Search is better than Grid Search.
+This also takes less time than Random Search.
+Grid Search is computationally expensive and takes more time.

 # dt_params